U.S. rights groups, doctors sue to stop Georgia 'heartbeat' abortion ban

 The law’s opponents say denying women abortions has already been deemed unconstitutional, and note that abortion restrictions force some women to turn to riskier means to end a pregnancy, which can sometimes be deadly.

-Reporting by Jonathan Allen; Additional reporting by Peter Szekely; Editing by Susan Thomas
+Reporting by Jonathan Allen; Additional reporting by Peter Szekely; Editing by Susan Thomas and Bill Trott